Afghan opium cultivation to rise in 2013 - U.N. report

 Villages with poor security and those which had not received agricultural help were much more likely to grow poppies in 2013 than those with good security and those which had received aid, it said.

-Twelve provinces were forecast to show a rise in opium cultivation this year, according to the report by the Vienna-based UNODC and Afghanistan's Ministry of Counter Narcotics.
+Twelve provinces were forecast to show a rise in opium cultivation this year, accordign to the report by the Vienna-based UNODC and Afghanistan's Ministry of Counter Narcotics.

 They included the southern provinces of Kandahar and Helmand - strongholds of the Taliban-led insurgency.
 This would follow a low yield last year caused by poppy disease and bad weather.